How to Win Friends and Influence People

 No one likes to feel that she is being sold or told to do “a thing”.
 If salespeople can show us how their product will help us solve our problems, they won’t need to sell us.
 We’ll buy.
 And customers like to feel that they are buying - not being sold.

 People are not interested in you.
 They are not interested in me.
 They are interested in themselves - morning, noon and after dinner.

 You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you.

 One can win the attention and time and cooperation of even the most sought-after people by becoming genuinely interested in them.

-If we want to make friends, let’s put ourselves out to do things for other people — things that require time, energy, unselfishness and thoughtfulness.
+If we want to make friends, let’s put ourselves out to do things for other people.

 The executive who tells me he can’t remember names is at the same time telling me he can’t remember a significant part of his business and is operating on quicksand.